Learn Java Easy. Chapter 8 Exercises

 }

-// Print the rotated matrix
+// Print the rotated array

 for (int i = 0; i < rotated.length; i++) {